faenrandir/a_careful_examination/documents/book_of_mormon/chiasmus/response_to_chiasmus_in_the_bom.md

 [^clarkeinbom]:  I am aware of at least one idea discussed in Clarke's commentary that is found in the BoM (the idea that Jesus [sweat drops of blood out of pores](https://www.reddit.com/r/exmormon/comments/7z6jg3/the_idea_that_jesus_sweated_drops_of_blood_out_of/)), although it was also present elsewhere.
 Haley Wilson has discussed searching for parallels between Clarke and the Book of Mormon [conversation in r/exmormon I need to track down] and not finding anything direct, at least on the same level as the JST, suggesting that there was no direct influence between Clark and the Book of Mormon.
 However, this does not rule out indirect influence (such as exposure to Hebrew literary forms).

 [^dismiss]: Maxwell finishes his review by discounting the likelihood that Joseph would have used such devices: "it is unlikely that an unlettered farm boy such as Joseph would have used so many elaborate rhetorical devices" but his claim is unsubstantiated and runs counter to the evidence on the likelihood that Joseph would have been trained in (or at least exposed to) such techniques [compiled by William Davis](https://escholarship.org/uc/item/86h814zv).

+[^oralformulaictheory]: Milman Parry and Albert Lord studied both ancient and modern oral traditions in developing the Oral-Formulaic Theory.
+As quoted [by Davis](https://escholarship.org/uc/item/86h814zv), they "recorded nearly fifteen hundred epic texts" and listened to bards "chant epic stories for hours and even days on end."